mportesdev/mportesdev.github.io/_posts/2021-09-15-extending-pathlib-path-in-python.md

 path = CoolPath('/home/michal/python/scratches/')
 ```

-No error, an object has been created.
+An object has been created without an error.
 Let's take it for a test ride:

 ```pycon
 >>> path << 1